 For a character to prioritize Chaotic before Good they will allow their desire to rebel against authority or change the status quo, to override their desire to do good.

 For example, imagine your character was finally in a situation where they can catch the king about to commit an evil act.
 But there’s a problem.
-To capture the king, your character would have to let innocent civilians die.
+To capture the king, your character would have to let innocent civilians come to harm.

-If your character prioritizes their need for Chaos and toppling the king over their need to do Good, they would capture the king and let the civilians die.
+If your character prioritizes their need for Chaos and toppling the king over their need to do Good, they would capture the king and let the civilians come to harm.

 Good before Chaotic

-In the same situation as above, a Chaotic Good character that prioritizes Good above Chaos would let the king get away with their crime and save the civilians.
+In the same situation as above, a Chaotic Good character that prioritizes Good above Chaos would let the king get away with their it and protect the civilians.

 How to roleplay a Chaotic Good character

 Your alignment is a useful way to guide the decisions you make in character.
 Do you treat the guardsman in the local town with respect?
-How do you respond when you see a civilian being provoked?
+How do you respond when you see a civilian being treated badly by a guard?

 Generally, you’ll make roleplay decisions that are in-keeping with your alignment because that’s how your character behaves.